dataloop-ai/dtlpy-documentation/tutorials/applications/single_page_application/chapter.md

 Before deploying your application, you want to test it in a fast manner.
 For that reason, we have the debug application feature, which allows you to run your application locally and test it on the platform, and see the changes immediately as they happen.

-You will need two files: `dataloop.json` and `app.json`.
+You will need the app manifest json, `dataloop.json`.
 These files define the meta configuration of your application and let the Dataloop OS know what to expect from your application.

 The base route of your application should serve these files.
 eg: if your base route is: `local.dataloop.ai` then the dataloop.json file should be available at GET `https://local.dataloop.ai/dataloop.json` location.